It's Already Yours

 No one is totally righteous except Jesus.
 Righteousness means right relationships, both with God and with other people.
-You receive this righteousness from God as a gift by faith (Romans 3:22; Philippians 3:9) but you have to take possession of it.
-You have to live it out.
+We receive this righteousness from God as a gift by faith (Romans 3:22; Philippians 3:9) but we have to take possession of it.
+We have to live it out.

 In this passage we see some examples of what this means.

 ‘A good person’s mouth is a clear fountain of wisdom; a foul mouth is a stagnant swamp.
 The speech of a good person clears the air; the words of the wicked pollute it’ (Proverbs 10:31a,32a, MSG).